xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 ### itsm

-The itsm is integrated with the ticket management system.
+The itsm is integrated with the ticket management system & will be described using the itil way.

 When installing, iTop proposes two ways to implement it: to deliver services to departments or to other companies.